 - When you decide to stop renting your unit.
 This notice must be provided within 20 days of the tenancy ending.

-The condominium corporation has the right to ask you to provide a security deposit if you are renting your unit.
-The security deposit is intended to cover any damage to the common property or exclusive use areas caused by your tenant.
-The security deposit cannot be more than what you are charging for one month’s rent.
+The condominium corporation has the right to ask you to provide a rental deposit if you are renting your unit.
+The rental deposit is intended to cover:

-In some cases, a condominium board may need additional time to determine how much needs to be deducted from the deposit (i.e. a contractor needs to provide an estimate of costs).
-If this is the case, the board must provide an estimated statement of account within 20 days and a final statement of account within 60 days.
+In some cases, a condominium corporation may need additional time to determine the amount to be deducted from the deposit (e.g., a contractor needs to provide an estimate of costs).
+If this is the case, the corporation must provide an estimated statement of account to the owner within 20 days of receiving notice from the owner.
+Within 60 days of delivering to the owner the estimated statement of account, the corporation must also deliver to the owner:

 - Under the Residential Tenancies Act (RTA), you must do written unit move-in and move-out inspection reports with your tenant and ensure both you and the tenant each have a copy of each.
 You cannot make any deductions from a tenant’s security deposit to pay for damage they have done to your unit if you have not completed written move-in and move-out inspection reports.
 For more information about inspection reports, visit these resources: